novaksolutions/infusionsoft-php-sdk/README.md

 To help you get started, we've created a screencast that will walk you through using the SDK to create a contact in your Infusionsoft app.
 You can find the video on YouTube: [Using the Novak Solutions SDK with the Infusionsoft API](http://youtu.be/I4NvbIKrE1E).

+You can also find a bunch of real-world code samples in our GitHub wiki on the [Examples](https://github.com/novaksolutions/infusionsoft-php-sdk/wiki/Examples) page.

 Your project will need to include `Infusionsoft/infusionsoft.php`, a bootstrapper that automatically loads any classes that are needed.
 For example:

 ```php